Patience: Meher Baba

-The spiritual teacher Meher Baba stated that "[O]ne of the first requirements of the [spiritual] aspirant is that he should combine unfailing enthusiasm with unyielding patience....Spiritual effort demands not only physical endurance and courage, but also unshrinking forbearance and unassailable moral courage."
+The spiritual teacher Meher Baba stated that "[O]ne of the first requirements of the [spiritual] aspirant is that he should combine unfailing enthusiasm with unyielding patience....
+Spiritual effort demands not only physical endurance and courage, but also unshrinking forbearance and unassailable moral courage."

 Philosophical perspectives

-In Human, All Too Human, philosopher Friedrich Nietzsche argued that "being able to wait is so hard that the greatest poets did not disdain to make the inability to wait the theme of their poetry."
+In his 1878 book Human, All Too Human, philosopher Friedrich Nietzsche argued that "being able to wait is so hard that the greatest poets did not disdain to make the inability to wait the theme of their poetry".
 He notes that "Passion will not wait", and gives the example of cases of duels, in which the "advising friends have to determine whether the parties involved might be able to wait a while longer.
-If they cannot, then a duel is reasonable [because]...to wait would be to continue suffering the horrible torture of offended honor...".
+If they cannot, then a duel is reasonable [because]... to wait would be to continue suffering the horrible torture of offended honor...".